-When it comes to versatile root vegetables, turnips deserve a spot in the limelight.
+When it comes to versatile root vegetables, turnips, also known as shalgam in Hindi deserve a spot in the limelight.
 These humble veggies, known for their distinct flavor and vibrant appearance, pack a powerful nutritional punch.
-With several vitamins and minerals, turnips offer several health benefits that make them a must-add to your diet.
+With several vitamins and minerals, shalgam offer several health benefits that make them a must-add to your diet.

-This article explores the nutritional value of turnips and delves into the 15 health benefits these unassuming root vegetables bring.
+This article explores the nutritional value of turnips and delves into the 15 turnip benefits for health.
 So, let’s discover why turnips should feature prominently in your culinary adventures and wellness journey.

 What is the turnip?